scarv/pq-riscv/README.md

 This is purely to make the workload more managable for the time being.

+Critically, the code here should have *zero* external dependencies.
+Those schemes which have large external dependencies which are unavailable for RISC-V are currently excluded from the build, pending fixes.
+- See more in the [todo list](./TODO.md).

 **Short/medium term:**

 - [x] Have one instance of each submission included and integrated into